Sierra410/Sierra410.github.io/readme.md

 range from 0 to 20, 50 or 100.
 Sometimes no numbers are shown at all, so all there is to see is a nondescript position on a slider.

-As the result, dialing-in the sensitivity to the desired state is a trial-and-error process.
+As a result, dialing-in the sensitivity to the desired state is a trial-and-error process.

 Since the value in inputted before the player can "feel it out", I dub it